-West Coast Water Safety is ready to provide the applicants to fill frontline Lifeguard Course in Perth, Lifeguard Training, WA positions across Western Australia.
-Suppose you have what it takes to face various dangers and assist in a variety of circumstances, including difficult rescues, emergencies involving both adults and children.
+West Coast Water Safety is ready to provide the applicants to fill frontline Lifeguard Courses in Perth, and life-saving course positions across Western Australia.
+Suppose you have what it takes to face various dangers and assist in a variety of circumstances, including difficult rescues, and emergencies involving both adults and children.
 In that case, this is the course for you.

 At West Coast Water Safety, we ensure the best and most enjoyable learning experience possible while at the park.

 For Lifeguard Course Perth, Lifeguard Training, WA, our lifeguards must be 18 years old or older, and have great rescue skills to be a member of our industry-leading world-class organization:

 - Demonstrate competency in all final rescue skill scenarios that are necessary.

 - Pass the final written exams for Section 1- CPR/AED and First Aid for Skilled Rescuers and Section 2- Lifeguarding with a minimum score of 80 percent.

 - Bronze Medallion/Certificate II in Public Safety for Surf Life Saving (Aquatic Rescue).